aws/amazon-ecs-cli/proposals/remove-prefix-from-config.md

 1. Config help
    ```
    $ ecs-cli configure --help

+   COMMANDS:
+   migrate    Moves your old configuration to new configuration

+   OPTIONS:
    --cluster value, -c value            Specifies the ECS cluster name to use.
 If the cluster does not exist, it is created when you try to add resources to it with the ecs-cli up command. [$ECS_CLUSTER]
    --region value, -r value             Specifies the AWS region to use.
 If the AWS_REGION environment variable is set when ecs-cli configure is run, then the AWS region is set to the value of that environment variable. [$AWS_REGION]
    --cfn-stack-name value               [Optional] Specifies the name of AWS CloudFormation stack created on ecs-cli up. (default: "amazon-ecs-cli-setup-<cluster-name>")
-   --migrate                            [Optional] Moves your old configuration to new configuration
-   --force-migrate                      [Optional] Force move your old configuration to new configuration
    --compose-service-name-prefix value  [Deprecated] Specifies the prefix added to an ECS service created from a compose file.
 Format <prefix><project-name>. (default to empty)

+   $ ecs-cli configure migrate --help
+   --force                      [Optional] Force move your old configuration to new configuration

    ```

 1. Migrate config with prompts
    ```
-   $ ecs-cli configure --migrate
+   $ ecs-cli configure migrate
    Old config
    -----------------------------------------------------
    ~/.ecs/config